Deep Clustering Survival Machines with Interpretable Expert Distributions: Methods

 Similarly, the log-likelihood of $T$ for the censored data is:

 In addition, to stabilize the performance, we incorporate prior knowledge for $\mu_k$ and $\sigma_k$.
-Specifically, we minimize the prior loss $L_{prior}$ to make them as close as to the prior $\mu$ and $\sigma$ that are determined by the MLE result with single distribution:
+Specifically, we minimize the prior loss $L_{prior}$ to make them as close as possible to the $\mu$ and $\sigma$ from the prior model:

-Our final objective $L_{all}$ is the sum of the negative of the log-likelihood of both the uncensored and censored data as well as the prior loss where $\lambda$ is a trade-off hyperparameter:
+where the prior model is learned by the same MLE framework with a single expert distribution that is still Weill distribution.
+The final objective $L_{all}$ is the sum of the negative of the log-likelihoods of both the uncensored and censored data in addition to the prior loss where $\lambda$ is a trade-off hyperparameter: